canjs/can-component/docs/component.md

 ## Differences between components in can-stache

-A [can.mustache] template passes values from the viewModel to a `Component` by specifying the key of the value in the attribute directly.
+A [can-mustache] template passes values from the viewModel to a `Component` by specifying the key of the value in the attribute directly.
 For example:

     Component.extend({